eraffenne/cortana-client-examples/README.md

 Available profiles:

 - speech2text: convert a wav file to text.
 ARG: full path to the wav file to convert.
 - translator: translate a text to english.
-ARG: the text to be translated (enclosed with doble quotes).
+ARG: the text to be translated (enclosed with double quotes).